Kjw072892/group3-tetris/README.md

 And Roman helped move them into the drawing factory class to help keep things clean and organized.
-She also helped to refine the color scheme logic ensuring smooth transitions between themes. she also Worked on optimizing the direction labels panel and game board panel layout for better readability along with Cleaning all check style warnings and magic numbers with Constance from style manager making Overall code base cleaner and maintainable.
+She also helped to refine the color scheme logic ensuring smooth transitions between themes. she also Worked on optimizing the direction labels panel and game board panel layout for better readability along with Cleaning all check style warnings and magic numbers with constants from style manager making Overall code base cleaner and maintainable.

-## Sprint 2 Comments
+## Sprint 3 Comments
+- Roman: is there a potentially easier way to work with files than the current implementation in this project with the `AssetManager` under `view/app/assets`?